BlockScience/MSML/research_notes/2024-04-18 Metrics Working Group.md

 Moving into the discussion, the following points would be very helpful to consider during:
 1. What should the roles of metrics be, and should any of the possible functionalities such as logging be offloaded to something else?
+2. Are there any frameworks or past works that can be utilized as supporting documentation or literature review?
+3. What does success look like for metrics?
+Is it better to have a more flexible but tougher to fully understand solution?

 ## Notes from Meeting